Diomede, Alaska: 1880s–1920s

-1940s
+1930s-1940s

+The first square building on the island was a small Catholic church, which was planned by Father Bellarmine Lafortune in 1935 and built by Father Thomas Cunningham during his residency on the island between 1936 and 1947.
+It was built from donated lumber from Nome.

 According to Arthur Ahkinga, who lived on Little Diomede island at the turn of the 1940s, the Iñupiat on the island made their living by hunting and carving ivory that they traded or sold.
-They caught fish such as bullheads, tomcods, bluecods.
+They caught fish such as bullheads, tomcods and blue cods.
 Whaling was still a major practice.
 During the winter, they used fur parkas and skin mukluks made out of hunted animals to protect themselves from the cold and wind.
 Recreational activities included skating, snowshoeing, handball, soccer and Inuit dancing.
 After dark, people spent the rest of the evening telling jokes and stories.
 In summer time, they traveled with skin boats equipped with outboard motors to Siberia or Wales, Alaska.
 Winter travel was limited to neighboring Big Diomede due to weather conditions.
-Between July and October, half the population went to Nome to sell their carvings and skins and trade for supplies.
+Between July and October, half of the population went to Nome to sell their carvings and skins and trade for supplies.

-Despite being separated by the new border after the Alaska purchase in 1867, Big Diomede had been home to families now living on Little Diomede, and the people living on the American side of the border were close relatives to those living on the Russian side.
+Despite being separated by the new border after the Alaska Purchase in 1867, Big Diomede had been home to families now living on Little Diomede, and the people living on the American side of the border were close relatives to those living on the Russian side.
 The communities on both islands were separated by politics but connected by family kinships.
 Despite being officially forbidden, the Inuit from both islands occasionally visited their neighbors, sometimes under the cover of fog, to meet their relatives and exchange small gifts.
 The local schoolteachers on Little Diomede counted 178 people from Big Diomede and the Siberian mainland who visited the island within six months, between January and July in 1944.

 At the beginning of the Cold War in the late 1940s, Big Diomede became a USSR (Soviet Union) military base, and all its native residents were removed to mainland Russia.
-When people from Little Diomede went too close to the Russian side or tried to visit their relatives on the neighboring island during World War II, they were taken captive.
+When people from Little Diomede went too close to the Russian side or tried to visit their relatives on the neighboring island during World War II, they were arrested.
 According to one of the survivors, Oscar Ahkinga, after 52 days of internment and interrogation, the Iñupiat were banished and told not to come back.